 Finally, select the cell where you want to put the page number in.
 We have selected cell F34 for this.

 Then go to the Developer tab again.
 This time, select Macros from the Code group.

 Now select the Macro name you have just entered.
 Our macro name was Page_Count.
 So we have selected that.

 Consequently, the page number will appear on the cell.

-Read More: How to Insert Page Number Using VBA in Excel (3 Macros)
+Read More: How to Insert Page Number in Excel

 If you do not want to insert the page number in the header or a cell in the middle of the page, rather you want to add it in the end, then you can add page numbers in footers too.
 You can insert page numbers in footers by three methods.
 Each is given in its sub-section.